Save the Bean Family Farm!

 The Land Dispute

-Directly behind the Bean Farm is an 8-acre open field known as Prout Farm / Clapboardtree Meadows.
+Directly behind the Bean Farm is an 8-acre open field known as Clapboardtree Meadow (formerly Prout Farm) .
 The Town of Westwood owns this land, and it is protected by a Conservation Restriction (CR) overseen by the Westwood Land Trust.

 Here’s the truth: